feross/yt-player/README.md

 npm install yt-player
 ```

 If you do not use a bundler, you can use the [standalone script](https://bundle.run/yt-player).
+This package is used on [Play.cash](https://play.cash).

 ## Why this package?